 I took the photo of the sea during a spiritual pilgrimage in Haiti.
 The contrabass in water was by photographer Giovanni Savino who superimposed the images.

 What was the most exciting part of producing this CD?

 Everything!
 I laid down the tracks with the musicians in one day; some we did in one take.
 Then we did the post-production with an amazing recording engineer, Randy Crafton in New Jersey.

 Talk about the “trilogy” aspect of this project?

-There are three albums: “Water Prayers,” “Dr. Merengue” and “The Voodoo Horn.”
+There are three albums: “Water Prayers,” “Dr. Merengue” and “The Vodou Horn.”
 They all call upon my ethnomusicology work.
-“Dr. Merengue” will come out in April 2019, and Voodoo Horn is being released in Haiti.
+“Dr. Merengue” will come out in April 2019, and Vodou Horn is being released in Haiti.

 “Rara Indivisible” came out really nicely.
 I’m also in love with Jimi Hendrix and was able to put some wah-wah effects on my clarinet.
 The “Rara” remix is a clarinet ensemble.
 Also “Prayer for the Primal Wind” featuring fantastic singer Rozna Zila.

 Name one thing you hope listeners take away from your music?

 I hope you can see some colors in your head; I hope it transports you for a little while.
 Maybe it’s going to make you dance, make it will free you and make you feel connected to the universe.

 For more information, visit www.paulausterlitz.org.